okta/okta-sdk-dotnet/docs/OrgSettingApi.md

 Retrieve the Org Preferences

-Gets preferences of your organization.
+Retrieves preferences of your organization

 ### Example
 ```csharp